lm3nitro/Projects/Network Traffic Analysis/TCP/TCP SYN Scan.md

 ### How it works:

-SYN Packet: The scanning tool sends a TCP packet with the SYN flag set to a specific port on the target host, indicating an attempt to start a connection.
+The scanning tool sends a TCP packet with the SYN flag set to a specific port on the target host, indicating an attempt to start a connection.
 Response from Target:

 + If the port is open, the target host replies with a SYN-ACK packet, indicating it is ready to complete the connection.